Rules to Better WordPress - 8 Rules

 If you still need help, visit our WordPress consulting page and book in a consultant.

-To share a draft of a post with others you need to install a plugin.
+To share a draft of a post with others you need to install the plugin called 'Public Post Preview'.

 Once you have plugin installed, all you need to do is enable it and then follow the steps below: